alparillon23/Bulk-Text-Editor/README.md

 # Bulk Text Editor
- Allows multiple edits on text files.
-Hosted on Render <a href="https://bulk-text-editor-23.onrender.com">site</a>
+ Allows multiple edits on text files. <a href="https://bulk-text-editor-23.onrender.com">Deployed on Render</a>

 # How to Use